mf-social/project-blue-house/docs/proxmox.md

 You can now disconnect the keyboard, mouse and monitor from the **host**.
 Wait a few minutes and access the Proxmox webUI from your laptop by typing your **grey house's** ip address in to the address bar and adding port 8006 (eg. http://10.0.0.99:8006 )

+Note that you will be presented with a 'Certificate error' that you will have to 'proceed' past to get to the WebUI.
+This is not because your new install is insecure, it is because it is using a self-signed certificate that your browser doesn't know it can trust.

 ## Configuring